 That sounds like an opportunity to get your leadership team on board with practice-wide outcomes data collection.
 That way, every clinician in your practice will collect outcomes data that you can then use to objectively establish your practice’s value and effectiveness with potential referrers.
-Here are a few resources you can use to sell your bosses on the importance of outcomes data: this one, this one, and this one.
+Here are a few resources you can use to sell your bosses on the importance of outcomes data: this one, this one, and

 If you don’t have your competitors’ outcomes data, how can you position yourself as a better option to your referral sources?

 WebPT Outcomes includes benchmarking functionality that allows you to compare your practice’s outcomes data to the data logged by other practices in your region.
 And because our database is one of the largest and most robust in the country—and all of our outcome measurement tools (OMTs) are risk-adjusted and widely accepted across the entire care continuum—you have the best chances of delivering meaningful, statistically significant data to potential referral sources.
 You can learn more about our outcomes tracking solution on our product page.